AbeysiriLasantha/SBA_320H_ReactWebApp/README.md

-# SBA 320H - React Web Application Project
+<h1 align="center">SBA 320H - React Web Application Project</h1>

-A brief description of what your project does and why it exists.
+This application, MovieMap, is built using HTML, CSS, JavaScript, REACT providing an interactive platform for movie searches.
+It is hosted on Heroku and utilizes AJAX to fetch real-time movie data from the OMDB API, dynamically displaying the information in the user interface.
+The project is actively maintained with frequent commits to GitHub and includes comprehensive documentation for users.

 ## Technologies Used

-This project uses the following technologies:

 - **HTML5**: For structuring the content.
 - **CSS3**: For styling the user interface.